The Best Teachers

 We don’t know everything.
 We will never know.

-But there is one thing I’m sure, they leave us a little of them, and they take a little of us.
+But there is one thing I’m sure of, they leave us a little of them, and they take a little of us.

 This photo makes 11 years at this date, and I still have a little of you, Holly.
 I miss you wherever you are.

 I also miss all my previous canine teachers and their families.
-All of you have a little detail I missed in others, and a new learning with your human families.
+All of you have a little detail I missed in others and new learning with your human families.
 I hope all is ok with you.